GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Experiments

 \subsection{Understanding GPT-FL}

-\textbf{(1) Can we only rely on centralized training with synthetic data to achieve competitive results compared to Federated Learning with private data?}
+\textbf{(1) Can we only rely on centralized training with synthetic data?}

 To answer this question, we compare the model performance between generated downstream model by centralized training with synthetic data and the global model by standard FL training with private data on both image and audio benchmark datasets.
-Different from the previous section, we select ResNet18 and ResNet50 models for CIFAR-10 and CIFAR-100 dataset, respectively.
-We choose the models proposed in the FedAudio Benchmark \cite{Zhang2022FedAudioAF} for audio tasks.
-We report the best F1 score for the audio datasets.
+Different from the previous section, we select ResNet18 for CIFAR-10 and Flowers102, and ResNet50 for CIFAR-100.
+We also perform text-related experiments using the MELD dataset~\cite{poria2019meld} for sentiment analysis.
+Further details about these experiments are provided in the Appendix~\ref{sec:meld}.
+We report the best F1 score for the audio and text datasets.
 The results are summarized in Table~\ref{tab:syn_vs_fl}.

 \textbf{Impact of Out-of-Domain Data Generation.} We choose the ESC-50 and Google Speech Commands datasets to examine the impact of out-of-domain data generation for the generative pre-trained model.
-We did not conduct a similar analysis for the image datasets as the LAION-5B~\cite{Schuhmann2022LAION5BAO} open-source dataset for training the Stable Diffusion model we used is a vast collection of publicly available datasets, including nearly all relevant ones for our experiments.
+We did not conduct a similar analysis for the image or text datasets as the LAION-5B~\cite{Schuhmann2022LAION5BAO} open-source dataset for training the Stable Diffusion model we used is a vast collection of publicly available datasets, including nearly all relevant ones for our experiments.
+We also include experiments regarding the medical images and food images in Appendix~\ref{app:covid} for a comprehensive study.